-The choil is the un-sharpened part of the knife blade that is located where the blade becomes part of the handle.
-At times, an indention is shaped to accept the index finger.
+The first is what we sometimes refer to as a “finger choil”.
+A finger choil is a large un-sharpened part of the knife blade that is located at the ricasso: where the blade becomes part of the handle.
+Usually, this section is curved to accept the index finger.
 The Spyderco Lava below is an excellent example of a knife with a large finger choil.

 EDC is an acronym for “Every Day Carry” and refers to an item that you carry with you every day for common tasks.
 An “EDC knife” refers to a knife you would carry every day.
 Here is a link to all of our reviews of EDC knives.

 A fuller is a rounded or beveled groove or slot milled into the flat side of a blade.
 Sometimes these are referred to as “blood grooves”, but that term more of an embellishment then anything.
 Typically fullers are for decorative purposes, but in some cases they are used to lighten or balance a knife.
 A good example of a fuller would be the Spydero Tuff: